Last Updated on

 Real vs. Imagined Anger

 It can sometimes be difficult to distinguish a real threat from an imagined threat because they can happen at the same time.
 For example, someone is cutting you off on the freeway and a car briefly maneuvers in a way that could cause an accident and possibly injure your body.
 There’s a natural fight-or-flight reaction to your emotions and you create a combination of fear and anger.
 The reality of this harm usually passes very quickly and so do your emotions.

 However, your imagination may take over and create worse scenarios.
 You begin to consider that you or someone in your car might be hurt or killed.
 You might recall similar events from your past, project those into your mind, and add more emotion.
 After the real physical threat passes your mind still projects scenarios in the imagination.
-Your emotions then respond to those imagined scenarios.
+If more than 90 seconds have passed from the danger then your emotions are responses to those imagined scenarios.

 Even later that day when you replay the event in your mind, your emotions respond to the imagined version.
 The emotions you create from your imagined scenarios are no longer based in anything real.
 Because of the natural response of emotions to what you imagine you can amplify fear and anger to the degree that they become out of control.
 However the fear and anger are natural consequence of the imagined scenarios.
 The problem is that the imagined scenarios in the mind are out of control and no longer based in reality.